kudlai/survey-deployment/README.md

 Image is stored on the docker hub [ikudlay/survey-application](https://hub.docker.com/r/ikudlay/survey-application/)

-It contains python uWSGI Flask application, that provides information about employees in json.
+It contains Python uWSGI Flask application, that provides information about employees in json.

 Application is run as noroot:noroot, image based on Alpine for size minimization purposes.